axbg/awesome-web/README.md

 * [Pathfinding Visualizer](https://pathfinding-visualizer-nu.vercel.app/) - even if you're familiar with Djikstra and A*, pathfinding visualizers are magically awesome!
 * [ntfy.sh](https://ntfy.sh/) - a truly free & open-source pub-sub notification service which is also CLI friendly
 * [Infinite Mac](https://infinitemac.org/) - I grew up on Windows, but I can still be nostalgic about macOS
+* [SD Toolset](https://sdtools.org/) - a nice Stable Diffusion dictionary for noobs like me